Update a node pool

 What do I do if the Docker directory still exists and occupies disk space after I change the container runtime of a node from Docker to containerd?

-In addition to cluster-related containers, images, and logs, the file paths that you created are also included in the Docker directory.
-If you no longer need the data in the Docker directory, you can manually delete the directory.
+In addition to cluster-related containers, images, and logs, the file paths that you created are included in the Docker directory.
+If you no longer require the data in the Docker directory, you can manually delete the directory.

 How do I restore data from snapshots?

-You can create a snapshot for the nodes in a node pool when you update the node pool.
+You can create snapshots for nodes in a node pool when you update the node pool.
 By default, the snapshot is retained for 30 days.
-You can manually delete the snapshot before its retention period ends.
-If the data is lost after you update a node pool, you can use the following methods to restore the data:
+You can manually delete the snapshot before the retention period ends.
+If your data is lost after you update a node pool, you can use the following methods to restore the data:

 • If the operating system or container runtime is updated by replacing the system disks of the nodes in the node pool, you can create a disk from the snapshot.
 For more information, see Create a disk from a snapshot.